If it’s true that no good deed goes unpunished, do bad deeds always get punished? What if you knew that they wouldn’t be?

 But what if this scenario were to become reality?
 How would people behave?
+If no good deed goes unpunished, would bad deeds run out of control?

 A new study published in the journal Crime & Delinquency tried to find out.
 The researchers asked 500 U.S. adults whether they would commit crimes on that one day each year, as long as they would not be punished.